the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.1] unreleased =

+* Fix - Fixed invalid class name when throwing Tribe notices in the Map template

 = [4.0.3] 2015-12-22 =

 * Tweak - When viewing a recurring event that has multiple instances in a single day, display each time in the event details (Thank you Sitecrafting for bringing this up!)